DefiniGEN Limited Terms and Conditions for the Supply of Goods and related Services

 17.2.3 if sent by email on a working day prior to 4.00 pm, at the time of transmission with read receipt checked.

-17.2.4 Communications addressed to the Company: Office Manager, DefiniGEN Ltd, Babraham Research Campus, Moneta Building ( B280), Babraham, Cambridge, United Kingdom.
+17.2.4 Communications addressed to the Company shall be marked for the attention of: Office Manager, DefiniGEN Ltd, Babraham Research Campus, Moneta Building 280, Babraham, Cambridge, CB22 3AT United Kingdom.
 Email: firstname.lastname@example.org